chasmack/hummaps/LOGS.md

 I see a lot of this.
 I assume the user preforms a search, picks the `maps` button to look at a map then hits the search button to return to the *map list*.
-This works but you can also use the `maps` button in the *map view*.
+This works but you can also use the `maps` button in the *map view* to get back to the list.
-And the `maps` button keeps track at which map you were just looking at and returns you to that point in the list.
+And the `maps` button keeps track of which map you were just looking at and returns you to that point in the list.

 A short description of the Hummaps user interface can be found